santipabWannakiri/index-project/README.md

 # One Page Project Summary
 ## Introduction
-I created this page to make it easier for me to manage all the projects I've written on GitHub.
-I've spent a lot of time researching and sharing my knowledge, and sometimes it's hard to find a specific project when I want to use or refer to it.
-With this page, I aim to summarize and index all of my projects.
-I hope that by sharing these projects, others can benefit from the knowledge I've gained and shared here.
+I created this page to help me better organize and access all the projects I've developed on GitHub.
+Over time, I've invested a significant amount of effort into researching and sharing my knowledge through these projects.
+However, it can sometimes be challenging to locate a specific one when I need to reference or reuse it.
+This page serves as a summary and index of my work.
+By sharing it, I hope others can also benefit from the insights and experience I've gained along the way.

 ## Public project